The Best Camping Cookware for Making Delicious Meals in the Outdoors

 Best Crossover for Camping and Backpacking: Sea to Summit Alpha Series

 If you’re looking for just one pot that you can use for both car camping and backpacking, take a look at Sea to Summit’s Alpha Pots.
-These are very lightweight (the 1.2L pot is only 6.6oz) so you’ll barely notice it in your pack.
-However, one of the reasons these pots are so light is because they are on the thin side.
+These hard-anodized aluminum pots are very lightweight (the 1.2L pot is only 6.6oz) so you’ll barely notice it in your pack.
+However, one of the reasons these pots are so light is that they are on the thin side.
 This is typical of backpacking cookware, but you’ll want to keep a closer watch on this pot over a camping stove so make sure your food doesn’t scorch.

 Best Camping Dutch Oven